-The percentage breakdown of index-filings for the current period by asset size is:
+The percentage breakdown of index filings for the current period by asset size is:

-Real Estate and Healthcare as Percentages of Total Filings
+Real Estate and Health Care as Percentages of Total Filings

-Real estate filings calculated in the Polsinelli|TrBK Real Estate Distress Research Index represented 10.22% on a rolling four-quarter basis.
-This is approximately the same as last quarter and is the lowest that real estate distress has measured as a component of overall distress since the benchmark period of the fourth quarter of 2010.
-This is likely because overall distress measured in the indices has increased significantly while real estate distress has increased only slightly.
+Real estate filings calculated in the Polsinelli TrBK Real Estate Distress Research Index represented 11.76% on a rolling four-quarter basis.
+This is approximately the same as the last several quarters, which are lowest that real estate distress has measured as a component of overall distress since the benchmark period of the fourth quarter of 2010.
+This is likely because overall distress measured in the indices has increased while real estate distress has increased only slightly.

-Healthcare services filings measured in the Polsinelli|TrBK Healthcare Services Distress Research Index represented 3.90% of all distressed filings on a rolling four-quarter basis, a slight increase from last quarter's 3.50% and the highest level of healthcare filings as a percentage of overall filings since the benchmark period of the fourth quarter of 2015.
-Healthcare filings have been as low as 1.13% in the benchmark period of the fourth quarter of 2010.
+Health Care services filings measured in the Polsinelli|TrBK Health Care Services Distress Research Index represented 5.90% of all distressed filings on a rolling four-quarter basis.
+Health Care filings have been as low as 1.13% in the benchmark period of the fourth quarter of 2010.